 Michael J. Franco Broker, Compass New York City

-Michael J. Franco Broker“Over the years, I’ve found that focusing on M.E.D.S (Meditation, Exercise, Diet, Sleep) has been a game-changer for staying motivated.
+“Over the years, I’ve found that focusing on M.E.D.S (Meditation, Exercise, Diet, Sleep) has been a game-changer for staying motivated.
 All are massively important tools to stay on top of your game during trying times in the business.

 “I also learned an important lesson from Barbara Corcoran that I still use today when faced with a setback: If you fail or lose a deal, you get ONE day to feel sorry for yourself.
-Then you need to pick yourself up, get out of bed, dust yourself off, and get back to work.
+Then you need to pick yourself up, get out of bed, dust yourself off, and get back to work.”

 Remind Yourself That Your Other Clients Still Need You